ImperialCollegeLondon/wsi/docs/extending_wsimod.md

 - Sewer: make_discharge
 ```

 If no `orchestration` is provided, then a default sequence is used.
-Check the [Orchestration section](./orchestration.md) for more details on how to customise this.
+Check the [Orchestration demonstration](./../demo/scripts/oxford_demo/#orchestration) for more details on how to customise this.
+Note, that if you change your orchestration *at all* then you will have to provide a full orchestration for all `type_: functions` that need calling (even ones that are in the default orchestration, which you can find in [`Model.__init__`](reference-model.md#Model.__init__)).

 ## Overrides

 Overrides are the next way of customising the behaviour of nodes or arcs.
 They enable specifying the value of one or more parameters of a specific - existing - node or arc.
 These overrides are specified in the config file for the model under a `overrides` section, and therefore they need to be objects that can be parsed in yaml - strings, floats, etc.

+Because many parameters require other states to change when they are changed, our recommendation is that any parameter changes are either changed directly in the `config` file or inside the `overrides` section of the config file (which offers a convenient location to include all changes made to a base `config`).
+Because of this, if you are changing parameters on-the-fly, we **strongly recommend** using the [`apply_overrides`](reference-model.md#wsimod.orchestration.model.Model.apply_overrides) functionality of the [`Model`](reference-model.md#wsimod.orchestration.model.Model) object.

 The following snippet shows and example on how to add overrides, in this case one node and one arc. `name` and `type_` are mandatory fields: